robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/update_roll_adjusted_prices
 ```

-### Run updated backtest systems for one or more strateges
+### Run updated backtest systems for one or more strategies
 (Usually overnight)

 The paradigm for pysystemtrade is that we run a new backtest nightly, which outputs some parameters that a trading engine uses the next day.
 For the basic system defined in the core code those parameters are a pair of position buffers for each instrument.
 The trading engine will trade if the current position lies outside those buffer values.